Solar Installation Locations

 Located only seven miles from downtown San Diego, Chula Vista means “beautiful view”.
 Explore the award-winning nature center, kayak, or rent a boat at the marina.
 You can enjoy a concert at the Amphitheatre .

 Grapes, citrus, and tomatoes were produced in El Cajon.
 As a tourist attraction in the 1960s and 1970s, Frontier Town, Big Oak Ranch, featured a western theme park with occasional simulated shootouts.

 Without any official recognition, Fallbrook claims to be the “Avocado Capital of the World.”
 Residents often call it “The Friendly Village.”
 There is an annual Avocado Festival that draws crowds.

-In Spanish, Escondido means hidden, but there is a lot going on here!
-Escondido is located 30 miles northeast of downtown San Diego and 20 minutes from the coast.
-It offers major attractions, beautiful wineries, craft breweries, artistic experiences, delicious cuisine, and a charming historic downtown.
+In Spanish, Escondido means hidden, but there is a lot going on!
+Escondido is located 30 miles northeast of downtown San Diego.
+It offers major attractions, wineries, craft breweries, artistic experiences, cuisines, and a charming historic downtown.

 Due to its extensive collection of nurseries and gardens, including the San Diego Botanic Garden, Encinitas is considered to be the “Flower Capital of the World.”
 They grow poinsettias, the traditional Christmas flower.

 There is a lot to do in Oceanside, with its iconic wooden pier, wide sandy beaches, picturesque harbor, bustling downtown, and reputation as the top culinary destination in San Diego County.

 Carmel Valley, CA

 A foodie and wine lover’s paradise, Carmel Valley is a prime destination.
 With its bucolic crossroads, CV Village, as locals call it, has enough wine tasting rooms for a great wine country vacation.